MekaGem/diligent-engine-tutorial/README.md

 Motivation
 ---
-For many years the default cross-platform way to start learning "how to make your GPU render a triangle" was to use OpenGL for desktop and OpenGL ES for mobile devices.
+For many years the default cross-platform way to start learning **"how to make your GPU render a triangle"** was to use OpenGL for desktop and OpenGL ES for mobile devices.
-And of course, it's still a very good starting point especially considering how many modern GPU features are supported in newer versions of OpenGL and the enormous number of resources to help you along the way.
+It's still a very good starting point especially considering how many modern GPU features are supported in newer versions of OpenGL and the enormous number of resources to help you along the way.
-But it's not that cross-platform anymore as Apple deprecated OpenGL across all OSes in 2018, and it's also really painful to debug and run as a headless renderer.
+But, it's not that cross-platform anymore as Apple deprecated OpenGL across all OSes in 2018, and it's also really painful to debug and run as a headless renderer.
 So, the point of this tutorial is to show how easy it's to make your own application that renders something not super trivial using Vulkan (without writing 1000+ lines of code) with the help of the Diligent Engine library which gracefully handles all the defaults letting the user decide whether they want to go deeper.
 To spice things up and to make this example more versatile I've also added image loading/saving.
 You will see how easy it is with Conan.

+And of course, even though I've tried my best to make the code as clean as possible, I'm assuming that the reader of this tutorial has at least an average knowledge of C++.

 If you want to learn more about `Vulkan` there are plenty of resources out there, including [Vulkan Tutorial](https://vulkan-tutorial.com/),